ebuckley/typescript-boot/README.md

 - Loggin integration
 - Error handler and example routes

+## Typescript library example

+Located in the `/library-example`, there is an example of a library that is transpiled for usage in the browser/node context using Babel 7 and the typescript compiler.

+### Features

+- Build system uses @babel/typescript for transpiling to browser safe javascript.
+- Typescript for compilation
+- Builds type definitions with the code.

 # Resources

 Stuff you might use to learn a bit more about typescript